 Whether you are aware of it or not subconsciously you are being deeply affected.
 These images and reporting produce strong emotions and alter your perceptions.
-The in result is your thinking is affected.
-You have thoughts like “why am I feelings such strong emotions when the event does not affect or involved me?"
-"All I was doing was watching what happened.”
+The end result is your thinking is affected.
+You have thoughts like “why am I feelings such strong emotions when the event did not affect or involved me?"
+"All I did was watch what happened.”

 Another issue is if you are have personally experienced an abusive or traumatic life event in your childhood and the memory of it has been buried, viewing a present catastrophic event live on TV can trigger images from your past buried in your subconscious to surface into your conscious mind.
-So now your perceptions, emotions, thoughts, behaviors and reactions are being generated by your past traumatic events not your present.
+So now your perceptions, emotions, thoughts, behaviors, and reactions are being generated by your past traumatic events, not your present situations.
 So it is important that you learn about Secondary Post-traumatic Stress (PTS).

 2 Types of Post-traumatic Stress

 Type one is primary PTS where you are traumatized by an act that happens directly to you.

 Type two is secondary PTS where you are traumatized by witnessing the traumatic act that happens to someone else.
 Secondary symptoms have a powerful effect on your subconscious and could cause you to be dysfunctional without you knowing why.
 You question your symptoms and why they are happening because you never had any direct abuse or trauma happen to you that you remembered.

 Secondary Post-traumatic Stress is an aftereffect of just witnessing a life-threatening event that happens to someone else.
 The resulting symptoms are indistinguishable from exposure to primary trauma experiences (when it directly happens to you).The results of experiencing Secondary Post-traumatic Stress symptoms are a normal response to only witnessing an overwhelming painful emotional experience.